 The sport feeds my love of travelling and cultural curiosity but also means spending a lot of time away from loved ones which can be tough.
 Overall, however, I love seeing new clubs, meeting new players and people and riding different horses.
 I really feel that the professional players in the industry right now are spearheading the future of ladies’ polo and it makes me very proud to inspire others along the way.

-Q: How important are sponsors in your field of work?
+Q: How important are sponsors for women polo players?

 I work with two brands which have helped me really increase my image and profile as a player.
 The first is Stick & Ball, a brand originating from California and owned by Elizabeth Goodwin.
 Elizabeth has since become a friend and inspiration of mine.
 She is not only a great polo player, she’s an advocate of sustainable fashion, a culturally curious world traveller, fantastic chef and event host to boot.
 I have been working with her for almost two years as a model and ambassador and hope to continue well into my polo career and beyond.